open-education-hub/operating-systems/util/os-runner/README.md

 ## Prerequisites

 - [Install docker](https://docs.docker.com/get-docker/)
-- Change`OS_HOME` variable from `Makefile` to the directory where you cloned the repo
+- Change the `OS_HOME` variable from `Makefile` to the directory where you cloned the repository

 ## Usage